Humphrey Stafford (died 1442): Early life and marriage

+There were several cadet branches to the main Stafford family, which was led by the Earl, then Duke, of Buckingham, Humphrey.
+Apart from Sir Huumphrey's branch from Hooke, Dorset, there was also the Staffords of Southwick, who were leading gentry in the Southwest of England, and another from Grafton, led by another Humphrey.

 Son and heir of Sir Humphrey Stafford (died 1413), he had been knighted by 1397.
 Some time before then he had married Elizabeth, daughter and coheiress of Sir John Maltravers of Hooke, Dorset.
 Elizabeth's mother, also called Elizabeth, had already wed Humphrey's father, and the younger Elizabeth was intended to marry John, Lord Lovell, but the king, Richard II, forbade the match.
 The newly-weds received the manor of Perton, Staffordshire as a residence from Humphrey's father, where they lived until 1413 (when both Humphrey's father and Elizabeth's mother died within a fortnight of each other).
 As his grandmother was a daughter of the first earl of Stafford, he was cousin to the current duke of Buckingham, Humphrey Stafford, 1st Duke of Buckingham.

 Within a few years, Stafford the younger had become involved in an old property dispute with the Erdswick family; by 1406 he was elected M.P. for Staffordshire; and a year later he participated in that county's parliamentary elections.